jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 17</b>
+  <p>Started learning about React Router and completed the first exercise, a simple page with a few components to route to from the home page plus a navbar.</p>

 <b>Day 16</b>
   <p>Completed the Dad Jokes code along where I continued to practice pulling data from API's and using componentDidMount().
 Also learned how to save state in the browser so data stays the same after a refresh.</p>